brucefan1983/CUDA-Programming/src/02-thread-organization/readme.md

     dim3 block_size(Bx, By);
 ```

-To demonstrate the usage of a multi-dimensional block, we write out last version of the Hello World program [`hello5.cu`](https://github.com/brucefan1983/CUDA-Programming/blob/master/src/02-thread-organization/hello5.cu):
+To demonstrate the usage of a multi-dimensional block, we write our last version of the Hello World program [`hello5.cu`](https://github.com/brucefan1983/CUDA-Programming/blob/master/src/02-thread-organization/hello5.cu):
 ```
 #include <stdio.h>